openebs-archive/openebs-docs/docs/faq.md

 <h3><a class="anchor" aria-hidden="true" id="openebs-in-openshift-4.2"></a>Does OpenEBS installation support in OpenShift 4.2?</h3>

-OpenEBS installation support in OpenShift 4.2 with recommended OpenEBS version 1.5.
+OpenEBS v1.5 installation is supported in OpenShift 4.2.

 <a href="#top">Go to top</a>